Author:

 Participants: Only doctoral students who are not on academic leave or suspension of doctoral studies

-Preparation: To participate in the competition, prepare a captivating three-minute presentation in Estonian or English summarising the problem that is driving your research, the ways to solve it, its preliminary results, relevance and impact.
+Preparation: To participate in the competition, prepare a captivating three-minute presentation in Estonian or English summarising in a popular scientific style the problem that is driving your research, the ways to solve it, its preliminary results, relevance and impact.

 Rules for presentations: